jackSeigerman/YouTube-Downloader/README.md

 3. On the right side of the page there is a "[Releases](https://github.com/jackSeigerman/YouTube-Downloader/releases)" tab, click it and then click "[MacOS release](https://github.com/jackSeigerman/YouTube-Downloader/releases/tag/v1.0.1)" *(or just click the MacOs release button)*

 6. Download the jar file and the yt-dlp file at the bottom of the square.
-They should be called "Youtube Downloader.jar" and "yt-dlp"
+They should be called "Youtube Downloader Mac.jar" and "yt-dlp"

 7. Once downloaded, place both the jar and yt-dlp file into a folder somewhere on your computer, the location does not matter as long as you can recall where you placed it, you can also name this folder whatever you want

-8. please note that sometimes on MacOS there are permissions issues especially in some of the newer MacOS versions.
-There are some settings you can change to fix this im sure, but im still trying to figure it out :(

 ---